Premmgr/AWS-CLI-Instance-deployment-test/readme.md

-# This tool allows you to install quickly aws cli and lunch instances with custom.env
+# This tool allows you to install quickly aws cli and launch instances with custom.env

 before running launch option make sure you have created vpc,vpc-subnet,security-groups,internet gateway otherwise script aws cli will throw an error.